Youtu-Parsing: Perception, Structuring and Recognition via High-Parallelism Decoding: Evaluation

 To ensure the accuracy of our experimental results, we curated a comprehensive dataset comprising 500 real-world seals and 500 synthetic seals.
 This dataset covers various shapes—including oval, circular, square, diamond, and triangular—and incorporates multiple colors such as red, blue, and black, closely simulating real-world scenarios.

-We evaluate performance using the average normalized edit distance.
+We evaluate performance using the average edit distance similarity score (higher is better).
 As presented in Table~\ref{tab:results_seal}, our model achieves outstanding accuracy, demonstrating that Youtu-Parsing delivers state-of-the-art seal recognition performance in complex real-world conditions.